 In our opinion, the consolidated financial statements present fairly, in all material respects, the financial position of Dubai Islamic Insurance & Reinsurance Co.
-(Aman) (PSC) and its Subsidiaries (the "Group") as of 31 December 2011, and the Group's financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).
+(Aman) (PSC) and its Subsidiaries as at 31 December 2012, and the Group's financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards (IFRS).